slcs-jsc/mptrac/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment**
-Describe the hardware (e.g., HPC system, workstation, laptop) and software environment (e.g., Ubuntu Linux 20.04).
+Describe the hardware and software environment.

 **Additional context**
 Add any other context about the problem here.